 What is Obsessive Compulsive Travel Planning Disorder?

 Travel Planning OCD has many forms and appearances, but what sticks out the most is the compulsive need to plan every little aspect of the travel beforehand.
-This can result into endless map making, check lists, detailed itineraries and prepacking and repacking weeks before the trip takes place.
+This can result in endless map making, checklists, detailed itineraries, and pre-packing and repacking weeks before the trip takes place.

 Who suffers from Travel Planning OCD and what are the symptoms?

 Well, there is… ME!
 And maybe you?!
 Are you browsing the internet, looking for travel bloggers who share their travel itineraries, road trip itineraries, and an endless list of best things to do in xyz?

 Then you too, my friend, might suffer from Obsessive Compulsive Travel Planning Disorder and you didn’t even know it!